marnovandermaas/idleLands-automation/README.md

   - auto raiding, must be a guild leader or mod to use this feature
 - Options Window
   - Change the equipment optimization
+  - Control each type of choice
+  - Control each type of quest reroll
   - Control refresh intervals
   - Guild raid options